 The requirement to appoint auditors is usually specified in the enabling legislation, constitution or bylaws of each entity.
-Accordingly, once the Select Standing Committee on Public Accounts approves this plan, with or without amendments, we will contact the entities affected and arrange to be appointed as their auditor in accordance with the relevant authority.
+Accordingly, once the Select Standing Committee on Public Accounts approves our audit coverage plan, with or without amendments, we contact the entities affected and arrange to be appointed as their auditor.

-Due to the changing risks involved with such a large audit, we have made eight changes to the plan approved last year by the Select Standing Committee on Public Accounts.
+Given the evolving risks involved with such a large audit, we have made five changes to the audit coverage plan approved last year by the committee.
 These changes are detailed in Appendix B.